standard/standard/README.md

 ### Why would I use JavaScript Standard Style?

 The beauty of JavaScript Standard Style is that it's simple.
-No one wants to maintain multiple hundred-line `.jshintrc` and `.jscsrc` for every module/project they work on.
+No one wants to maintain multiple hundred-line style configuration files for every module/project they work on.
 Enough of this madness!

 This module saves you time in two ways:

-- **No configuration.** Just drop it in.
-The easiest way to enforce consistent style in your module/project.
+- **No configuration.** The easiest way to enforce consistent style in your module/project.
+Just drop it in.
 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.